 Emergency Nurses Association (ENA) Foundation Scholarships are dedicated to helping nurses get the resources they need to continue their education.
 The ENA has a mission to advance emergency nursing and host an annual emergency nursing conference.
 They have more than $420,000 available for scholarships in 2019.

-They offer International Conference Scholarships provides funds for applicants who live and work outside of the US to attend the emergency nursing conference from September 29 to October 2.
-Academic Scholarships offers funds ranging from $1,000 to $10,000.
-US Conference Scholarships provides funds for applicants who live and work inside of the US to attend the emergency nursing conference from September 29 to October 2.
+They offer International Conference Scholarships that provide funds for applicants who live and work outside of the US to attend the emergency nursing conference from September 29 to October 2.
+Academic Scholarships offer funds ranging from $1,000 to $10,000.
+US Conference Scholarships provide funds for applicants who live and work inside of the US to attend the emergency nursing conference from September 29 to October 2.

 16. eQuality Nursing Scholarship and Scholarships for Graduate Health Care Students

 The eQuality Scholarship collaborative offers scholarships for people of all genders and sexual identities.
-To qualify, students must live in northern or central California.
+To qualify, students must be enrolled or accepted for enrollment in an accredited ADN or BSN program in California.
 Candidates must also demonstrate service to the LGBTQ+ community.
 This program offers several different scholarships, including one for nursing students and another for graduate health care students.
 Both scholarships are worth $6,000.
 Aside from LGBTQ+ service, eQuality selects recipients based on leadership, hardship, and academic achievement.
 Keep in mind that you must be available for an interview, either in-person or on Skype, to qualify for any of these nursing scholarships.
 The deadline is January 31st.

 The eQuality Scholarship Collaborative began in 1989.
 Since then, it has grown a lot.
 Over the years, it has awarded more than 350 scholarships.
 The organization exists to promote equality regardless of sexuality or gender.
 By awarding scholarships to future leaders, they help create a more equal and loving future for students all across the United States.
 With their nursing scholarships, eQuality helps prepare future students to meet the health needs of the LBBTQ+ community.